pauleveritt/tagstr-site/docs/pep.rst

 The f-string interpolation of ``{name}`` leads to the new machinery in tag
 strings:

-- `args[0]` is still the string, this time with a trailing space
+- `args[0]` is still the string-like ``'Hello '``, this time with a trailing space
-- `args[1]` is an interpolation expression -- the ``{name}`` part
+- `args[1]` is an expression -- the ``{name}`` part
 - Tag strings represent this part as an *interpolation* object
 - An interpolation is a tuple whose first item is a lambda
-- Calling this lambda evaluates the expression using the usual lexical scoping
+- Calling this lambda evaluates the expression in the original scope where the tag string was defined

-The ``*args`` list is a sequence of "decoded" and "interpolation" values.
-A decoded is just a string with extra powers.
-An interpolation a tuple-like value representing how tag strings processed the interpolation into a form useful for your tag function.
+The ``*args`` list is a sequence of ``Decoded`` and ``Interpolation`` values.
+A "decoded" object is a string-like object with extra powers, as described below.
+An "interpolation" object is a tuple-like value representing how Python processed the interpolation into a form useful for your tag function.
 Both are fully described below in `Specification`_.

-TODO Replace str() below

 Here is a more generalized version using structural pattern matching and type hints:

 .. code-block:: python

     from typing import Decoded, Interpolation  # Get the new protocols

     def greet(*args: Decoded | Interpolation) -> str:
-        result = []
+        """Handle arbitrary args using structural pattern matching.""" result = []
         for arg in args:
             match arg:
-                case str():  # A Decoded value is like a string, but can be cooked result.append(arg.cooked)
+                case str():  # A Decoded value is like a string result.append(arg.cooked)
                 case getvalue, _, _, _: # An Interpolation
                     result.append(getvalue().upper())